HewlettPackard/ilo-chef/examples/README.md

     # If you're behind a proxy, you'll need to set the http_proxy environment variable or set the http_proxy option here
     ```

   b.
-And download the ilo cookbook by running:
+And download the ilo and compat_resource cookbooks by running:

     ```bash
     $ cd ..